 This cookie recipe starts in a very uncommon way - on the stove top.

 Sugar, molasses, water, and spices are brought to a rolling boil.
+I do this in a heat tolerant "caramel pot" (see what I mean here).
 The mixture is removed from the heat and butter is stirred in until completely melted.

 While the molasses mixture cools a bit, flour, baking soda, and salt are whisked to combine.